theranjali-nilaweera/tennis-scores/README.md

     * There is nothing special about that final game in a set.
 All games are the same.
 * Best of 3 sets (first to 2 sets wins).

+what happens to a game if a person is only ahead by 1 point or is getting same points after each, how long would it go on for